marmelab/solid-admin/packages/admin/docs/Edit.md

 It leverages the dataProvider `getOne` and `update` methods.

-It's an headless components that provide its features through the `RecordContext` and `SaveContext` and leave the UI responsibility to its children.
-One such children is the `<SimpleForm>`.
+It's an headless components that provides its features through the `RecordContext` and `SaveContext` and leaves the UI responsibility to its children.
+One such child is the `<SimpleForm>`.

 ## Props